 What Are the Causes of Excessive Sweating?

-What Is Botox, and How Is It Applied?
+What Is Botox and How Is It Applied?

-Botox is a protein derived from the bacterium “Clostridium Botulinum” and is used to treat various conditions like wrinkles, migraines, and excessive sweating.
-Following a preliminary examination by an expert who will perform the procedure, if deemed suitable, Botox can be applied to the desired area at the dose determined by the specialist.
-Being a small and short procedure, unwanted side effects may occur if the Botox injection is not performed in the correct dose and manner.
-Therefore, it is crucial to carry out the procedure under the supervision of experienced and specialized physicians.
-Depending on the treated area and the patient's pain threshold, Botox is not generally considered a painful application.
-If deemed necessary by the specialist performing the procedure, a local anesthetic cream may be applied to the relevant area before the procedure.
+Botox injection, a short and minor intervention, can result in undesirable side effects if not administered in the correct dose and manner.
+Therefore, it is crucial that the procedure is carried out under the supervision of experienced and specialized physicians in this field.
+Depending on the area where the procedure is performed and the patient's pain threshold, botox generally is not considered a painful application.
+If deemed necessary by the specialist performing the botox, a local anesthetic cream can be applied to the relevant area before the procedure.

 How Is Excessive Sweating Treated with Botox?